ERAU-VEX-Robotics/coding-resources/git_policies.md

 ## Commit Naming

 Commit names should follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
+Scope tags should be used liberally in order to specify where changes were made.

 ## Making Changes